dxps/mssql-jdbc_issue_2510/readme.md

 This is a small demo project, done while helping with the investigation of `mssql-jdbc`'s [issue 2510](https://github.com/microsoft/mssql-jdbc/issues/2510).

+TLDR; Pass `sendStringParametersAsUnicode=false` to the connection parameters.
+See it included in `spring.datasource.url` config parameter (in `application.properties` file).

 <br/>

 ### Table schema